rubenhortas/rubenhortas.github.io/_posts/2023-04-08-linux-ssd-nand-maintenance.md

 ## Check badblocks

 In an USB flash drive we won't have S.M.A.R.T. capabilities, so we can skip this step.
-Besides, as a flash drive is not a disk, a flash drive lacks of a reallocator that marks bad sectors and reallocates its data to spare sectors.
+Besides, as a flash drive is not a disk, a flash drive lacks a reallocator that marks bad sectors and reallocates its data to spare sectors.
 So, the best we can do is rely on badblocks.

-And, as we will use `2fsck`, we will use `badblocks` through the `fsck -cc` option.
+>NEVER run these commands on a mounted partition.
+>Running a filesystem check in a mounted partition can cause catastrophic data loss or permanent corruption.
+{: .prompt-warning}

+### fsck

+`fsck`is a generic wrapper (or front-end), it looks a the partition's signature and then calls the appropiate checker for that system.

 ```
 $ sudo fsck -fccy /dev/sdb1